-Coming from a respectable background in telecommunications, the company CallCentric that was founded in 2001, has a relatively small presence on the internet and social media.
-However, this low-key company is one of the better kept secrets of the VoIP world.
+Coming from a respectable background in telecommunications, the company CallCentric that was founded in 2001, and this somewhat low-key company is one of the better kept secrets of the VoIP world.

 The CallCentric service has been designed for ease of use and has abundant plans to meet the needs of all customers.
-You can use the service either through third party softphone software on your computer or by using a regular telephone that connects to an Analog Telephone Adapter (ATA).
-Many third party ATAs are supported, such as those made by Grandstream, Linksys, Cisco and D-Link.
-There are also mobile applications available for Android and iOS devices - this is a great way to make and receive calls on the road using your smart phone.
+The service is compatible with just about all of the most popular SIP Compliant Platforms, including: ATA Adaptors, IP Phones, IPPBX Systems (Asterisk, Trixbox, 3CX, etc).
+Many third party ATAs are also supported, such as those made by Grandstream, Obihai, Linksys, Cisco and D-Link.
+There are also mobile applications available for Android and iOS devices which is a great way to make and receive calls on the road using your smart phone.
 It also enables you to make very low cost International calls from your smart phone, with outgoing caller ID that represents your CallCentric number rather than your cell number.

 The plans are split by inbound and outbound calling and most customers need both.
-The plan pricing is reasonable but starts to add up when you consider both inbound and outbound calling.
-Often there are better overall plan rates elsewhere but really it depends on your calling patterns.
+The plan pricing is reasonable though.

 The Bottom Line

-Note that it is a BYOD service and the amount of configuration required for the softphones or ATAs can be too involved for some customers, although good supporting documents are provided by CallCentric.
+Note that it is a BYOD service and the amount of configuration required for the softphones or ATAs may be somewhat challenging for some customers, although good supporting documents are provided by CallCentric.